Sipping beer with your startups customers

 We're also working on a fun little side project called Orby.
 It gives us the chance to write our own brief and use some new tech (for anyone interested in the technology, we're using AWS Lambda, Amazon Lex, Pytorch and zappa for serverless Python deployments).

-The side project means we get to play with chat bots and artificial intelligence as well as write children stories (not in the agile sense, although we'll write those too) and create characters like these:
+The side project means we get to play with chat bots and AI as well as write children stories (not in the agile sense, although we'll write those too) and create characters like these:

 Orby illustrated characters